Aarception/Mo-information-security-portfolio/README.md

 ̶T̶o̶d̶a̶y̶'̶s̶ ̶P̶o̶s̶t̶i̶n̶g̶:̶ ̶M̶a̶y̶ ̶1̶3̶ ̶M̶a̶r̶k̶e̶t̶i̶n̶g̶ ̶O̶b̶s̶e̶r̶v̶a̶t̶i̶o̶n̶

 ***Note: Legitimate postings require approved headcount with an active hiring manager and defined business need; otherwise, this notice should be deemed unusual enough to warrant internal verification of institutional postings.
-It is important for institutional handling of this issue come to reflect 'coordinated consensus' in the interest of fairness to all involved parties.***
+It is important for institutional handling of this issue reflect 'coordinated consensus' in the interest of fairness to all involved parties.***

 ---